$15 per user per month

-Freshdesk stands out among the customer service software crowd thanks to its great value pricing plans – there's even a free Freshdesk tier (Sprout) you can use, plus some affordable plans beginning from $15 per user per month.
+Freshdesk stands out among the customer service software crowd thanks to its great value pricing plans – there's even a free Freshdesk tier you can use, plus some affordable plans beginning from $15 per user per month.
 Freshdesk is one of the biggest names in the world of customer support software.
 Its entirely cloud-based operation lends itself to a painless setup and reduced overheads.

-Freshdesk is one of the cheapest service and support-focused on the market – undercutting the likes of Salesforce plus ticketing specialists like Zendesk.
+As a product from Freshworks, Freshdesk is one of the cheapest service and support-focused on the market – undercutting the likes of Salesforce plus ticketing specialists like Zendesk.
 It's a part of the product family of parent company Freshworks, which is itself a giant among CRM providers.

 But is Freshdesk worth paying for?
 Let’s take a closer look at its pricing plans, and see how it compares with the rest of the industry.